Perhaps you have a chronic or difficult problem, or maybe you feel

 over moving to a new city and the birth of her second child made her irritable and chronically fatigued.

 Her primary care physician could find no physical difficulties, and instead recommended that she talk with someone about her concerns.

 "Although I didn't know my primary care physician well," Laura says, "he had an excellent grasp of my problems and talked about it in a way that made sense to me.
 The therapist he recommended also seemed to understand my issues and was able to help me without putting me on any sort of medication."

 How Much It Will Cost and How Long It Will Take

 The length of therapy can vary widely depending on your particular issues and your background.
-Treatment for mild or situational problems can be relatively short and might be accomplished in as few as five or six sessions.
+Treatment for mild or situational problems can be relatively short and might be accomplished in as few as 5-6 sessions.
 Chronic problems and long-term difficulties, however, may require a year or more before you feel that progress is being made.
 One way to monitor your progress is to formalize (in writing) a set of treatment goals.
 This ensures that both you and your therapist are working on the same issues and helps you assess the benefits for yourself.